ChainArgos/chainargosdocs.github.io/SETUP.md

 the name should include .png or .jpg or whatever.

 note this will not work on the local test. it's broken locally but works on the public site.

+## notes
+1. if a post has a timestamp in the future it will not get published